laixintao/uwsgi-docs/PythonModuleAlias.rst

   ./uwsgi -s :3031 -w django_uwsgi --pymodule-alias django=django-trunk/django

-案例3 - 覆盖特定的子模块
+Case 3 - override specific submodules
 -------------------------------------

-你有一个Werkzeug项目，你想要覆盖它 - 出于随意什么理由 - ``werkzeug.test_app`` with one of your own devising.
+You have a Werkzeug project where you want to override - for whichever reason - ``werkzeug.test_app`` with one of your own devising.
 Easy, of course!

 .. code-block:: python